gramener/gramex-guide/filehandler/README.md

 [Video](https://youtu.be/4EAArVzmyGo){.youtube}

 [gramex.yaml](../gramex.yaml.source) uses the [FileHandler][filehandler]
 to display files.

-This folder uses the following configuration:
+For example, this page is rendered by a Markdown file using the following configuration:

 ```yaml
 url: